-The CHAL Program Management Committee is headed by the program leader, associate leader and manager.
+The Management Committee of the Cardiovascular Health Across the Lifespan Program (CHAL) is headed by the program leader, associate leader and manager.
 Membership also includes the Chief of Cardiology of the McGill University Health Centre (MUHC), three internal representatives from the Centre for Translational Biology (CTB) , the Centre for Innovative Medicine (CIM) and the Centre for Outcomes Research and Evaluation (CORE) , and one representative from another research program.
 The Management Committee seeks to expand the cardiovascular aspect of the CHAL program to include interdisciplinary experts performing cutting-edge translational biomedical research.

 Dr. Ariane Marelli, Program Leader

 Dr. Stella S. Daskalopoupou, Associate Program Leader

 Dr. Louise Pilote, Population health representative (CORE)